fwd/chatbot/readme.md

 > JSON configurable Chatbot Framework for NodeJS

 #### This package is in active development by the team at [Formsend](https://formsend.org).
 It will form the backbone of an upcoming feature.
 API will probably change in the future.
-PR are welcomed!
+Pull Requests and Feature Requests are welcomed.
+It will stay Open Source indefinitely.

 ## Install